Tortious Interference: Legal Elements, Defenses, and Remedies

 Contract or Relationship

 Interference claims require that the victims are involved in a legal contract or have a business relationship.
 However, these ties must have been valid.
-Relationships that were never legalized are not valid so they aren't the basis for an interference claim.
+Relationships that were never legally recognized are not valid and therefore cannot serve as the basis for an interference claim.
 If a relationship violates public law, it is not a valid basis for an interference claim.

 Some cases involve at-will contracts.
 This adds complications.
 Even though a contract can be dissolved at will, interference can still occur.
 This is especially true if the defendant knew about the contract.